 Mexican Embroidered Dresses

-When visiting the Yucatan area you will often see the women and girls dressed in beautiful white, colourfully embroidered “Huipiles” or “hipiles” (pronounced wee-peel).
-The intricately embroidered Mexican dresses evolved from traditional Mayan garments that in the pre-Hispanic era were known as “kub”.
-The word Huipile has evolved from a Nahuatl word to denote a loose fitting top or blouse made from two or three pieces of rectangular shaped fabric which is joined together with ribbons, fabric inserts or simply stitched.
+These intricately embroidered Mexican dresses for girls and women evolved from traditional Mayan garments that in the pre-Hispanic era were known as “kub”.
+The word Huipile has evolved from a Nahuatl word to denote a loose-fitting top or blouse made from two or three pieces of rectangular-shaped fabric which are joined together with ribbons, fabric inserts or simply stitched.
 There is an opening for the head and arms and they can be simply or elaborately decorated.

-Traditional Mexican embroidered dresses (huipiles) are usually made with fabric woven on a backstrap loom and are heavily decorated with designs woven into the fabric, embroidery, ribbons, lace and more.
-The length of the huipile will vary from a short waist length garment to a tunic that reaches the floor.
+Traditional Mexican huipiles are usually made with fabric woven on a backstrap loom and are heavily decorated with designs woven into the fabric, embroidery, ribbons, lace and more.
+The length of the huipile will vary from a short waist-length garment to a tunic that reaches the floor.

 Mayan traditions – embroidering the huipile

-Huipiles of all sizes and lengths and level of detail are available for purchase all over the Yucatan.
-A simple back strap woven huipile will cost in the range of $30, whereas a very simple machine embroidered one will be around $15.
-A beautifully hand embroidered full Terno could cost in the range of $1000 or more depending on the level of quality.
+Mexican dresses for women of all sizes and lengths and levels of detail are available for purchase all over the Yucatan.
+A simple backstrap woven huipile will cost in the range of $30, whereas a very simple machine embroidered one will be around $15.
+A beautiful hand-embroidered full Terno could cost in the range of $1000 or more depending on the level of quality.

 As for keeping your Huipiles white here is a tip passed on from some Facebook friends